 Balance

-This years annual extension of the exhibition concept was done in collaboration with onformative.
-With the help of talented people like Victor Martins and Sounddesigner Jens C. Fischer we developed this interactive, kinetic sound sculpture representing the idea of balance.
-Visitors are invited to either disturb the natural flow of the sculpture or to bring it back to balance and a harmonic state.
-The sculpture can be controlled by touching the wall-embedded multitouch surface which was realized by capturing the surface from below with a PS3 EyeToy camera.
-Using blob detection and software like Community Core Vision which then sends the multitouch commands to our application via TUIO protocol
+As part of our collaboration with an extension of the exhibition concept, we developed an interactive, kinetic sound sculpture representing the idea of balance.
+Visitors are invited to either disturb the natural flow of the sculpture or to bring it back to balance and a harmonious state.
+The sculpture can be controlled by touching the wall-embedded multi-touch surface which was realized by capturing the surface from below with a PS3 EyeToy camera.
+The work uses blob detection and Community Core Vision softwares which subsequently send the multitouch commands to our application via TUIO protocol.

 More information can be found at the following resources.